eduvpn/documentation/IRMA_AUTH.md

 **NOTE**: IRMA authentication is NOT supported, you are on your own!

 **NOTE**: The IRMA server is NOT part of the VPN software packages. **YOU** are responsible for its installation, configuration, installing updates, keep it secure and in general keep it running!

 **NOTE**: IRMA authentication is NOT production ready!
+Check the bottom of this document for open issues.

 ## IRMA Server Configuration